nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/console.md

 For instance:

 - Exploring custom generator collections is hard in the terminal, but it's easy using Nx Console.
 - Using rarely-used flags is challenging.
 Do you pass absolute or relative paths?
-You don't have to remember any flags, names, or paths -- Nx Console will help you by providing autocompletion and validating your inputs.
+You don't have to remember any flags, names or paths -  Nx Console will help you by providing autocompletion and validating your inputs.
 - Finding the right Nx extension can take a long time.
 When using Nx Console, you can find and install an extension in minutes.

 Nx Console does all that and more!